AmasaDelano/dungeon-land/markdown/02_Playing_the_Game.md

 For another example, if Isaac tells the GM that he wants to roll to hack and slash the crazed axe-wielding orc standing in his way, his character *first* has to attack the orc in melee, and Isaac should describe his character doing that.
 To do it, you do it.

 Everyone at the table should listen for when moves trigger, not just the GM.
 If it's ever unclear whether or not a move has been triggered, everyone should work together to clarify what's happening in the fiction.
-Ask questions of everyone involved until everyone sees the situation the same way, and then roll the dice, or don't, as the situation requires.
+Ask questions of everyone involved until everyone sees the situation the same way, and apply the move's effects, or don't, as the situation requires.

 ### Moves and Dice